ssiwan/KARMA/README.md

 Login information is available on the landing page.
 For guidance on how to use KARMA, see the [User Guide](docs/UserGuide.md)

 This document references additional documentation in the [KARMA GitHub Wiki](https://github.com/StanfieldSystems/KARMA/wiki) and working artifacts in the _docs_ folder of this repository.
-All references include navigable links.
+All references include navigable (blue) links.
 (Note:  Internal markdown links (e.g. #header) don't work correctly in all browsers.
 Usually, a refresh will fix the issue.)

 ## Product Vision